A Nature Craft Play Space will keep your kids occupied with good old fashioned fun for hours and hours.

 - Bug collector

-We also have a basket filled with the items that you’d regularly use in crafting:
+You’ll also need to add a basket filled with the items that you’d regularly use in crafting:

 - art products (like pastels, chalk, pencils, pens)